Trails -- Hike, Bike, Ride or Run!

 - Carry away all pet waste and trash.

-- Leave all natural items that you find where you find them.
-(Even non-living things like rocks and dead branches can provide habitat for living creatures.)
+- Leave all natural items where you find them.
+(Even non-living things such as rocks and dead branches can provide habitat for living creatures.)

 Currently there are two main trails traversing town.
-The South Livermore Valley Trail extends from Wetmore Road near Sycamore Grove Park to Marina Avenue.
+The South Livermore Valley Trail extends from Wetmore Road near Sycamore Grove Park, along Wente Street and Concannon Boulevard, ending on Tesla Road at Mines Road.
 Future connectors will link this trail to Vasco Road.
-The Arroyo Mocho Trail which combines City of Livermore and LARPD trail segments, runs from Concannon to Isabel.
-Other trails are planned or under construction along Altamont Creek, Arroyo Las Positas, and the Iron Horse Trail.
+The Arroyo Mocho Trail, which combines City of Livermore and LARPD trail segments, runs from Concannon Boulevard west toward Isabel Avenue.
+Other trails are planned or under construction along Altamont Creek, Arroyo Las Positas and the Iron Horse Trail.

 Trail usage- Check the trail signs to see which uses are allowed on each trail segment.
 Some accommodate bikes, horses and people.
 Others allow only one or two uses.
 Motorized vehicles and scooters are not allowed.